HOME - Pastiche Family Portal

 4) Using scotch or masking tape attach ribbons around base of pinata.
 Pull the ribbon that is hanging out of trap and bring it to same level as other ribbons.

 5) Spread glue over the bottom of the pinata and apply the tissue paper making sure that all ribbons are completely covered.
 Let dry.
-Your pull string pinata is ready!
+Your pull string pinata is ready for party fun!

 How to Play the Pinata Party Game